 In choosing to dedicate yourself to public health, you'll be able to help your community in the areas of healthcare administration, education, and research.

 Some with a public health degree at the bachelor's level may decide to continue their education, whether as a personal goal or because of a desire for a change in their career direction.
-A master's of public health degree and work experience citing your researching abilities, analytical mind and talent for wellness program development would make you an vital asset to government or non-profit organizations.
+A master's of public health degree and work experience citing your researching abilities, analytical mind and talent for wellness program development would make you an vital asset to government or nonprofit organizations.
 Health insurance providers and pharmaceutical companies are also in need of public health professionals to help research their client base and determine insurance risks or find new markets for a product.
-Because public health has such an extensive reach, it's not surprising that there are departments within government agencies dedicated to research, education, and development of wellness programs.
+Because public health has such an extensive reach, it's not surprising that there are departments within government agencies dedicated to research, education and development of wellness programs, and many potential master's in public health jobs.
 Research in illnesses, diseases and other health issues that are a result of environmental factors helps the public be aware of safety hazards they may inadvertently encounter.
 The National Center for Environmental Health conducts research on how the environment affects our health, while the Department of Health and Human Services has a division specifically for Public Health and Safety.
 This division studies and promotes directives regarding the safety of our food, drugs, and ourselves against violence and abuse.
 The Food and Drug Administration (FDA) researches and reports on the effects of everything from tobacco use and cosmetics.

 With so many avenues of service, finding a career path that plays to your strengths is important to making an impact in this crucial field.
 No matter which area you choose to focus your skills, a career in public health will give you the chance to improve the wellness of others.

 Ashley Wallis is an Army veteran and writer with a BA in English Language and Literature from SNHU.
 She is currently living in the Denver area.
 Find her on twitter

 15 tips to avoid college weight gain and manage nutrition as part of your overall health.